apache/horaedb/docs/user-guide/src/model/special_columns.md

 ## TSID

-If `primary key`is not set, and tag columns is provided, TSID will auto generated from tag columns hash.
+If `primary key`is not set, and tag columns is provided, TSID will auto generated from hash of tag columns.
 In essence, this is also a mechanism for automatically generating id.